jessepav/lacygoill-wiki-backup/fasd.md

 ## I keep opening a file but fasd never adds it to its database!

 Make sure the path you used – `~` being expanded – doesn't contain more than 4 slashes.
-Use a relative  path, and switch to a  directory which is nearer to  the file if necessary.
+If  necessary, switch  to a  directory which  is nearer  to the  file and  use a relative path.

 Also, make  sure the  name of  the file  does *not*  contain whitespace,  or any special character which requires to be escaped (e.g. `#`).